puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 Valid values are `present`, `absent`.

 ##### `is_locked`
-Whether the login is locked.
+Whether the login is locked'.

+The valid values for are 'true' or 'false'.

 ##### `name`
 (**Namevar:** If omitted, this parameter's value defaults to the resource's title.)
 A composite key made up from `application:authentication_method:username:vserver` eg `ssh:password:vsadmin:vserver01`